 My residence is Grundtvigs Højskole in Hillerød.
 A Højskole is a mixture between a liberal arts college and an independent high school.
 Some 60-90 Danes come and study subjects that actually interest them and aren't graded unlike our PG year.
 So they want to be there!
 We should have these in the US.

-If you're interested, here the link to my new home http://grundtvigs.dk/ It seems very pretty and kinda reminds me of Nobles (my high school).
+It seems very pretty and kinda reminds me of Nobles (my high school).